tentacleuno/tentacles.dev/content/posts/is-education-worth-it.md.md

 **This needs to change.** For 6 years, I've been waiting for an actual education.
 I don't want to learn what *they* want me to learn.
 It's time for me to do my own thing.

 **Does this mean dropping out?** Hopefully not, but time will tell.
+A lot of successful people are dropouts, so it wouldn't be the end of the world.

+I'll update this blog as time goes on.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEwNzcyMzEwOF19
+eyJoaXN0b3J5IjpbLTEyMzc2MTgwMTVdfQ==
 -->